 Why did they have to dry the parachutes after every mission?

-Answer: The environment was so cold at the altitudes they were flying -30 -40 degrees F, that any moisture left in a parachute would turn into ice crystals that were sharp enough to cut strips in the parachute canopies when they were deployed, rendering the parachutes useless.
+After returning from each mission all crews would drop off their parachutes to a large Nissan Hut to be dried out.
+Since the environment was so cold at the altitudes they were flying -30 -40 degrees F any moisture left in a parachute would turn into ice crystals that were sharp enough to cut strips in the parachute canopies when they were deployed, rendering the parachutes useless.

 CORRESPONDENCE